Appendix I - Part 2

 In 1871, 60 year old Mary Wetmore was living with her mother 84 year old Elizabeth Cornock and her unmarried sisters 61 year old Elizabeth Cornock and 56 year old Sarah Cornock.
 All are described as "annuitants".
 Also at the address is 10 year old Clara Cornock, Elizabeth's granddaughter.

-In 1881, 70 year old Mary is still at Castle Street, but her mother and presumably her sister Sarah had died and she is now living with just her sister Elizabeth Cornock and their 8 year old niece Anna W Sharp.
+In 1881, 70 year old Mary is still at Castle Street, but her mother and presumably her sister Sarah had died and she is now living with just her sister Elizabeth Cornock and their 8 year old niece Anna W Sharp (see below).
 Both women are living on "income from land".
 Mary Wetmore of Thornbury died aged 73 and was buried at Hill on 26 April 1884.

 John and Mary's son John Wetmore married Elizabeth Clarke on 29 March 1864 at Stone.
 The marriage was reported in the Bristol Mercury and Western Counties Advertiser on Saturday 16 April 1864 as